-Every UnitedHealth Group employee, director and contractor must act with integrity in everything we do.
-Acting with integrity begins with understanding and abiding by the laws, regulations, Company policies and contractual obligations that apply to our roles in the Company, our work and our mission.
-The UnitedHealth Group Board of Directors has adopted this Code of Conduct, which applies to all employees, directors and contractors, to provide guidelines for our decision-making and behavior.
+Every UnitedHealth Group employee, director, and contractor must act with integrity in everything we do.
+Acting with integrity begins with understanding and abiding by the laws, regulations, Company policies, and contractual obligations that apply to our roles in the Company, our work, and our mission.
+The UnitedHealth Group Board of Directors has adopted this global Code of Conduct, which applies to all employees, directors, and contractors, to provide guidelines for our decisionmaking and behavior.
 This Code is a core element of the Company's compliance program.
-Each section includes tools to help you understand your responsibilities and find answers to questions: an explanation of each subject addressed by the Code, key considerations, hypothetical challenges, resources and links to applicable policies.
-Policies at the enterprise, segment, business segment and department levels provide more specific direction.
+Each section includes tools to help you understand your responsibilities and find answers to questions: an explanation of each subject addressed by the Code, key considerations, hypothetical challenges, resources, and links to applicable policies.
+Policies at the enterprise, business, and department levels provide more specific direction.

-Complying with the Code of Conduct Since the Code cannot address every situation you might encounter, UnitedHealth Group relies on your good judgment and values to uphold the spirit and intent of the Code.
+Complying with the Code of Conduct

+Because the Code cannot address every situation you might encounter, UnitedHealth Group relies on your good judgment and values to uphold the spirit and intent of the Code.
 If you are ever unsure about what to do in a particular situation, discuss the issue with your manager and ask questions.
 We have many resources available to help you.

 You must comply with this Code and all policies that apply to you.
-Managers have an additional responsibility to understand this Code and policies that apply to your business units so that they may serve as resources and provide guidance to employees.
-If you are uncertain as to how this Code or any policies apply to you and your function in the Company, or if you have questions, contact Compliance & Ethics, your Business Segment Legal Representative or Compliance Officer.
+Managers have an additional responsibility to understand this Code and the policies that apply to your business units so that you may serve as a resource and provide guidance to employees.
+If you are uncertain as to how this Code or any policies apply to you and your function in the Company, or if you have questions, contact UnitedHealth Group Compliance & Ethics, HRdirect, or your business Legal Representative or Compliance Officer.

+Reporting Misconduct

-Reporting Misconduct If you encounter what you believe to be a potential violation of law, regulation, this Code or Company policy, speak up.
-Speaking up is not only the right thing to do, it's required by Company policy.
-UnitedHealth Group provides many ways to report ethical, legal, regulatory and policy concerns, including the Compliance & Ethics Help Center.
-You have the option of reporting anonymously, where permitted by law, and, regardless of how you report, you are protected from retaliation whenever you speak up in good faith.
+If you encounter what you believe to be a potential violation of law, regulation, this Code, or Company policy, speak up.
+Speaking up is not only the right thing to do, it is also required by Company policy.
+UnitedHealth Group provides many ways to report ethical, legal, regulatory, and policy concerns, including the Compliance & Ethics HelpCenter.
+You have the option of reporting anonymously, where permitted by law, and, regardless of how you report, you are protected from intimidation and retaliation whenever you speak up in good faith.
 All reports will be reviewed and, if necessary, investigated.